 On the application, applicants are asked to choose an interview location.
 In principle, the interview location will also be the candidate’s departure location if they are selected to participate.
 Every interview location is sorted into one of two groups: Group A and Group B. It is possible to interview at one location and depart from another if and only if those two locations are within the same departure group.
 To see which locations fall in which group, please see here: https://jetprogramusa.org/interview-departure-locations/.

 Very few Early Departure positions open up each year, so the majority of our Early Departure hopefuls are not chosen to depart in April.
-Candidates who are not chosen for Early Departure will still be considered you for a position in the summer departure group.
+Candidates who are not chosen for Early Departure will still be considered for a position in the summer departure group.
 If you are selected for the summer departure group rather than the Early Departure group, you will receive your acceptance notification in early April.

 Unless otherwise specified, all JET Program applicants apply to depart in the summer of the program year.
-Candidates who are seeking consideration for the summer departure do not need to prepare a Certificate of Health or FBI Background Check in advance of their interview.
-The deadline for when summer departure candidates must have their degree conferred by is typically in late summer.
+Candidates who are seeking consideration for the summer departure do not need to prepare a Certificate of Health or FBI Background Check* in advance of their interview.
+The deadline for when summer departure candidates must have their degree conferred by is typically in mid-summer.
 Candidates leaving in the summer with Group A and B will receive a 3 day orientation upon their arrival in Japan.
 To learn more about the training opportunities the JET Program offers, please see here: https://jetprogramusa.org/orientation-training/.